vitessio/enhancements/veps/vep-1.md

 ## Abstract

 Vitess releases have historically been infrequent and not on a fixed release schedule.
-This has led to a status quo of advanced users maintaining their own branches and pulling in changes from Vitess master.
+This has led to a status quo of advanced users maintaining their own branches and pulling in changes from the Vitess main branch.

-While keeping _master_ in a permanent stable state is desirable, there will be future scenarios where breaking backward compatibility is desired.
+While keeping _main_ in a permanent stable state is desirable, there will be future scenarios where breaking backward compatibility is desired.
 This VEP aims to codify a release cycle with rules around backward compatibility, supported upgrade paths, and deprecation schedule.

 Definitions of *MUST*, *SHOULD*, *MAY* from [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).